"To average a goal every two games is an incredible record in international football, and Eusebio easily surpassed this."

 Just Fontaine's 13 goals in six Sweden 1958 contests remains a record at one World Cup, and it contributed heavily to his overall count of 30 in 21 for Les Bleus.
 "He could score with his head, with both feet, from impossible angles - he was just a truly great goalscorer," said the Morocco-born striker's former team-mate Raymond Kopa.
 "His movement was also very intelligent and this made it easy to find him after one of my dribbles."

 Mexico 1970 may have belonged to the constellation of stars that comprised Brazil's shimmering galaxy, but it was also illuminated by the prolificacy of Gerd Muller.
 With his first effort at the tournament, Der Bomber embarked on a run of 40 goals in 24 contests, which helped him conclude his West Germany service with figures of 68 in 62.

-Moreover, Muller's unequalled four goals helped Helmut Schon's side win the 1972 UEFA European Championship, and he also fired home the winner in a 2-1 victory over the Netherlands in the 1974 FIFA World Cup Final.
+Moreover, Muller's unequalled four goals helped Helmut Schon's side win UEFA EURO 1972, and he also fired home the winner in a 2-1 victory over the Netherlands in the 1974 World Cup Final.
 "His record of 68 goals in 62 internationals will stand for eternity," said Rudi Voller, his nearest challenger on Germany's scoring chart with 47 in 90.

-The Golden Shoe may have eluded Ernest Wilimowski, but he does boast the best goals-to-games ratio - 400 per cent - in FIFA World Cup history.
-Indeed, in his solitary appearance - an unforgettable match at France 1938 - he scored four of Poland's goals in a 6-5 defeat by Brazil in the first round.
+The Golden Shoe may have eluded Ernest Wilimowski, but he does boast the best goals-to-games ratio in World Cup history at 400 per cent.
+Indeed, in his solitary appearance – an unforgettable match at France 1938 – he scored four of Poland's goals in a 6-5 defeat by Brazil in the first round.